acidb/mobiscroll-docs/docs/vue/_auto-generated/popup/options.md

 - `cssClass`: *string* - CSS class for the button.
 - `disabled`: *boolean* - The disabled state of the button.
 - `keyCode`: *number | string | Array&lt;number | string&gt;* - The key code associated with the button to activate it from keyboard.
 Can be a single value or multiple value passed as an array.
-Predifined string values are: `'enter'`, `'esc'`, `'space'`.
+Predefined string values are: `'enter'`, `'esc'`, `'space'`.

 ```js title="Example for using predefined and custom buttons"
 buttons: [